 Best Practices for: Securely Removing Data from Computers and Electronic Storage Devices

-The University Information Security and Policy Office will work with the appropriate departmental IT staff to ensure that procedures consistent with security best practices are followed for the reliable removal of licensed software and confidential data before equipment transfers take place.
-Training seminars for individuals to learn policy and procedures to properly dispose of data-storing media are offered quarterly.
-Notices and registration of these seminars are sent out to the IT Admins and CITL email lists ahead of time.
+The University Information Security and Policy Office are available to work with the appropriate departmental IT staff to ensure that procedures consistent with security best practices are followed for the reliable removal of licensed software and confidential data before equipment transfers take place.
+Individuals looking to learn more about policy and procedures to properly dispose of data-storing media are directed to take the online Media Disposal training assigned to staff by the unit HR representative or via the Compliance and Qualifications training.

-Computer systems and other electronic devices store information on a variety of media.
-It is important to ensure that all licensed software and all University confidential (e.g., classified as internal use, restricted, or restricted-health) information is securely removed from devices before ownership is transferred.
+Computer endpoints and other electronic devices store information on a variety of media.
+It is important to ensure that all licensed university software and all institutional and regulated data (e.g., classified as University Internal, Restricted, or Critical) is securely removed from devices before ownership is transferred.